plurby/SignalWire/README.md

 public class Data : DataHub<EFContextProvider<TaskDb>>
 ```

 This will expose the collections in TaskDb over the wire, and that's all you need to access collections as shown below.

-## Initializing and Issuing Queries ##
+## Client Side - Initializing and Issuing Queries ##

 SignalWire magically exposes all the Tables/Sets/Collections in your Data store back end via the $.wire Javascript object at client side.
 You can initialize $.wire using the init() method, which returns a JQuery Deferred.
 Here is a quick example regarding initializing Wire and issuing a LINQ query.